Skip to content

 • Artifact retention: drag the slider back to 30 days.

 • Artifacts directory: no in-UI clear option exists.
-Use the Change button to select a different directory, or reset the stored path directly in the database.
+Use the Change button to select a different directory, or reset the shell-level base path directly in the shell database.

 Next Steps